soumodips/genai-polyinfer/README.md

 - **metrics**: Track success/failure rates
 - **cache**: In-memory caching with TTL
 - **Note**: API key fallback strategies are now configured per-provider (see Provider Configuration below)
+- **Provider Order**: The order of tries follows the order of entries in the providers array in polyinfer.config.ts

 ### Provider Configuration